Asthma in Children

 - Are around air pollution

-- Have another health problem, such as sinus problems and being overweight
+- Have another health problem, such as sinus problems or being overweight

 What are the symptoms of asthma in a child?